Top Menu

 wooden ceiling planks on powder room ceiling

-You can paint the ceiling a new color, or maybe install a vibrant wallpaper, or a decorative medallion.
-In my case, I decided to install wooden planks to keep a cohesive look throughout the house, given that I've already used planks in another room.
+In my case, I decided to install wooden planks to maintain a cohesive look throughout the house, since I've already used planks in another room.

-The floating shelves above the loo had been spruced up and it was time for that dated ceiling to come down.
+The floating shelves above the loo had been spruced up, and it was time for that dated ceiling to come down.

-As I've mentioned many times already, those crown corners were my nemesis, they needed to go!
+As I've mentioned many times already, those crown corners were my nemesis; they needed to go!

 ceiling makeover